(For further information about the Geography Job Roles, please check out the Government Geography Profession – Career Framework)

 - to collect diversity data for diversity monitoring and reporting on the profession

-We will process the following personal data: name, email address, employer, local authority, LinkedIn profile, Twitter handle, job title, directorate, start of employment, grade, time in grade, working hours, region, qualifications, skills, professional memberships, RGS Chartership, IP address, site interactions, any comments on blog posts, any other information included in your profile (e.g. images).
+We will process the following personal data: name, email address, employer, local authority, LinkedIn profile, Twitter handle, job title, directorate, start of employment, grade, time in grade, working hours, region, qualifications, skills, professional memberships, RGS Chartership, IP address, site interactions, any comments on blog posts, any other information included in your profile, and media (images, audio and video recordings).

 We also collect data for diversity and socio-economic background monitoring and reporting: birth year, caring responsibilities, socio-economic background, parental occupation type, highest parental qualification, school, school lunch eligibility, gender identity, gender identity at birth, disability information, ethnicity, and sexual orientation.